7. Land quality

 It's important to assess whether a site is contaminated or not before it's developed, particularly when they're former industrial sites.

-The Environment Team are able to provide a range of information on:
+The Public Protection Service can provide a range of information on:

 - licensed and unlicensed land-fill sites